-Time was when I cared a lot about Joni Mitchell and the fresh vitality she brought to that particular subgallery of the music long monopolized by Joan and Judy and to a lesser extent by Bufy.
-Lordy that seems long agoty.
-Lordy that seems long agoty.
-Lordy that seems long agother to the verified of the personal travails of Joan and David, and of the chilly sincerity of Ms. Collins, as of the croning of Gordon and the whining of James.
-Before the Irish trickery of Van began to wear thin (I hear he's gone to court to block the reissue of his scrumptious bumptious early rock in rolling with Them. which seems like an asshole thing to do).
-Before Ms. Sainte-Marie's wocal defects began to make me wince.
+Time was when I cared a lot about Joni Mitchell and the fresh vitality she brought to that particular subgallery of the music long monopolized by Joan and Judy and to a lesser extent by Buffy.
+Lordy that seems long ago.
+Before I wearied of the personal travails of Joan and David, and of the chilly sincerity of Ms. Collins, as of the crooning of Gordon and the whining of James.
+Before the Irish trickery of Van began to wear thin (I hear he's gone to court to block the reissue of his scrumptious bumptious early rock 'n rolling with Them, which seems like an asshole thing to do).
+Before Ms. Sainte-Marie's vocal defects began to make me wince.

 Precious and pretentious, these single super acts.
-Few of them having the wry self-perspective of a Randy Newman, or the musical and poetic preventions of a John Hartford, nor even the joyous love of the act of making music which was given simply to the likes of Peter Jameson and Spencer Davis (I hope you have a copy of their modest classic, "It's Been So Long").
-Back there in days of my innocence Joni was singing of Michael from mountains, and such was her impress that I kent running tranquil, so that the image I retained (forgive me Michael wherever you are) was that of a stifling bore.
-She was also singing, and not for the last time, of love's bummers, of a faithless "king in drip-dry and paisley."
-Some king, huh!
-Some shmuck, because remember that this was before Women's Lib and what | call the testicular backtash.
+Few of them having the wry self-perspective of a Randy Newman, or the musical and poetic preemptions of a John Hartford, nor even the joyous love of the act of making music which was given simply to the likes of Peter Jameson and Spencer Davis (I hope you have a copy of their modest classic, "It's Been So Long").

-Back there in days of my innocence Joni was singing of Michael from mountains, and such was her impress that I kept running into people who swiped a little glory by claiming to have known this Michael, a real kind of folkie guru, very together and superhumanly tranquil, so that the image I retained (forgive me Michael wherever you are) was that of a stifting bore.
+Back there in days of my innocence Joni was singing of Michael from mountains, and such was her impress that I kept running into people who swiped a little glory by claiming to have known this Michael, a real kind of folkie guru, very together and superhumanly tranquil, so that the image I retained (forgive me Michael wherever you are) was that of a stifling bore.